Help Us Connect For a Better Future

 When you apply for the Vodafone Internship Programme, you will be asked to fill out an application form.
 This allows us to get to know you and your background of experience!
 You will attach your CV here so make sure it is in top shape!

-Successful candidates will then be asked to do a video interview, which you can read more about below!
-The last round is the Experience Day where you will be invited to our office’s in January for our Experience Day that includes an interview and team work exercises!
+Successful candidates will be then asked to take part in an online video interview, which you can read more about below.
+The last round is the Virtual Experience Day where you will be invited to an online assessment centre to conduct your final round interview and team work exercises.
+You will also get to meet with Vodafone employees who will tell you all about life at Vodafone.

 Do I need a work permit to apply?